mikecafarella/KNP/ideas/design_03_04.md

       return CompareTimeSeries(gdp1, gdp2, "GDP")
     }

 In this case, the code is embodying a small but useful set of observations about the world:
 -- When comparing GDP, it must be true that both values are expressed in the same units (e.g., US Dollars)
 -- Comparing GDP always means comparing two time series

-What if the user wants to run `CompareGDP()`, but these facts aren't true?
+Now what if the user wants to run `CompareGDP()`, but these facts aren't true?
 That brings us to...

 ### Probabilities